Histotechnologist Schools

 Available at its Orlando campus and online, the Keiser University histotechnology program requires 67 total credits to complete and prepares graduates for entry-level positions.
 This associate of science (AS) program is accredited by the NAACLS and provides quality education in the core concepts of histotechnology in addition to clinical and laboratory experience.

-Some of the courses in this program include histology; microtomy; cellular biological staining; tissue identification; and immunohistochemical staining.
-Students must maintain a 2.5 GPA and earn a minimum grade of C for general education courses to count toward the degree.
+Some of the courses in this program include histology, microtomy, cellular biological staining, tissue identification, and immunohistochemical staining.
+To count toward the degree, students must maintain a 2.5 GPA and earn a minimum grade of C for general education courses.

 • Location: Orlando, FL